They come from a land down under. Most tree kangaroos live in the rainforests of Papua New Guinea and some live in northern Queensland, Australia.

 Most tree kangaroos live in the rainforests of Papua New Guinea and some live in northern Queensland, Australia.

-Our new inhabitants are part of a managed European breeding programme for the species.
-The successful birth of their joey in April 2020 was a fantastic boost to numbers of this rare species in captivity.
+Our inhabitants are part of a managed European breeding programme for the species.
+The successful birth of our joey Kiri in April 2020 was a fantastic boost to numbers of this rare species in captivity.

 In the wild tree kangaroos have suffered from hunting and a loss of habitat.
 At least one species is close to becoming extinct.
 Another, the Dingiso tree kangaroo, has seen its population fall by more than 80 per cent during the past 30 years.
 Many of the areas where they used to live have been lost to logging or timber production or used to grow wheat, rice and coffee plants.
 This loss of habitat can also leave tree kangaroos prey to domestic dogs.